Liberals take steps to changing drug policy

 The federal government also announced Thursday it was committing $582,000 in funding for a new Toronto project to offer a safe supply of opioids to reduce overdose deaths during the COVID-19 pandemic.

+"With COVID-19 we're trying to change people's behaviour, we're trying to get people to social distance and follow good public health guidelines.
+Well, decriminalization would be the same," MacPherson explained.

+"We're trying to change the police's behaviour, so that they become part of the team that helps people as opposed to putting fear into people who possess drugs and we're trying to change the behaviour of people who possess drugs by saying, 'Look, you're not a criminal anymore.
+Come into health services.
+Let us know who you are and we'll try and help.'"

-Separately, federal prosecutors are now being instructed to criminally prosecute only the most serious drug possession offences and to find alternatives outside the criminal justice system for the rest.
+Separately, federal prosecutors are now also being instructed to criminally prosecute only the most serious drug possession offences that raise public safety concerns and to find alternatives outside the criminal justice system for the rest, including simple possession cases.

 That directive is contained in a new guideline issued by the director of public prosecutions, Kathleen Roussel, who is independent from the federal Justice Department.

-"The approach set out in this guideline directs prosecutors to focus upon the most serious cases raising public safety concerns for prosecution and to otherwise pursue suitable alternative measures and diversion from the criminal justice system for simple possession cases,'' the guideline states.

-In all instances, the guideline says alternatives to prosecution should be considered if the possession offence involves a person enrolled in a drug treatment court program or an addiction treatment program supervised by a health professional.
+In all instances, alternatives to prosecution should be considered if the possession offence involves a person enrolled in a drug treatment court program or an addiction treatment program supervised by a health professional, the guideline says.

 The same applies in cases that involve a violation of bail conditions and can be addressed adequately by a judicial referral hearing, as well as cases where the offender's conduct can be dealt with by an approved alternative measure, including Indigenous and non-Indigenous restorative justice responses.

-The guideline specifies six types of conduct that would generally warrant criminal prosecution:

-— Conduct that poses a risk to the safety or well-being of children or youth, such as being in possession of an illicit drug in the vicinity of places frequented by youths or being a person in a position of trust or statutory authority with respect to children.

-— Conduct that puts the health or safety of others at risk, such as driving or preparing to drive while impaired, supervising another person driving, operating machinery, possessing a weapon or performing an activity that poses a risk to public health or safety.
+The guideline outlines specific types of conduct that would generally warrant criminal prosecution, including: risks to the safety or well-being of children or youth; conduct that puts the health or safety of others at risk, such as driving while impaired, operating machinery or possessing a weapon and behaviour that breaches rules in a regulated setting', such as prison.

-— Conduct that "poses a heightened risk'' to a community's efforts to combat illegal substance use, an issue that often arises in isolated and remote communities.

-— Conduct where there's "a factually grounded basis to associate it'' with another drug offence, including cultivation, production, harvesting, trafficking or importation of a controlled substance.

 The purpose of the guideline is to articulate "a principled prosecutorial litigation approach to the well-documented realities about the health impact of substance use while acknowledging that certain drug use may present particular public safety concerns.''

-Note: Note to readers: This is a corrected story.
-A previous version erroneously implied the Public Prosecution Service of Canada, which is an independent authority, is part of the Liberal government.
-Note to readers: This is a corrected story.
-A previous version erroneously implied the Public Prosecution Service of Canada, which is an independent authority, is part of the Liberal government.